suomisoft/install_scripts/README.md

 1. **Open an SSH Client:**
    - On Windows, use [PuTTY](https://www.putty.org).
 On macOS or Linux, use the terminal.

-2. **Connect to Your Linode:**
+2. **Connect to Your linux web server:**
    - Open PuTTY (Windows) or your terminal (macOS/Linux).
-   - Enter the IP address of your Linode server.
+   - Enter the IP address of your linux web server.
    - Use the default SSH port (22) for the connection.

 3. **Login:**
    - Enter the username (`root` or the username you specified during setup).
-   - Enter the password created during the Linode setup process.
+   - Enter the password created during the linux web hosting setup process.

    **Note:** For enhanced security, consider setting up SSH keys and disabling password authentication.